Affiliate Projects and Programs

-Affiliate projects of A.P.E. are programs or organizations with similar goals & visions.
-A.P.E. frequently works collaboratively with these groups and artists and provides fiscal sponsorship for many of these projects.
+Affiliate projects of A.P.E. are programs or partner organizations with similar goals & visions.
+A.P.E. frequently works collaboratively with these groups and artists and provides fiscal sponsorship to some of these projects.

 Bramble Hill Farm